ArpadGBondor/Brad_Traversy-React_Front_To_Back_2022-05-Support_Desk/DOCUMENTATION.md

 ### Backend goals

 The backend protects all data in the database from unauthorised requests.
-The backend accepts requests to register new users and to login existing users, and returns a JSON Web Token, that can be used to access the protected data.
+The backend accepts requests to register new users and to login existing users, and after a succesfull login, it returns a JSON Web Token, that can be used to access the protected data.

 ### Frontend goals